TU-Wien-dataLAB/Grader-Service/README.rst

 * ``grader-convert``\ : A tool for converting notebooks to different formats (e.g. removing solution code, executing, etc.).
 It can be used as a command line tool but will mainly be called by the service.
-* ``grading_labextension``\ : The JupyterLab plugin for interacting with the service.
+* ``grader-labextension``\ : The JupyterLab plugin for interacting with the service.
 Provides the UI for instructors and students and manages the local git repositories for the assignments etc.
 * ``grader-service``\ : Manages students and instructors, files, grading and multiple lectures.
 It can be run as a standalone containerized service and can utilize a kubernetes cluster for grading assignments.

 Requirements